We have just carried out the preliminary adjustments of the development of the image.

 The almost free nature of digital photography shooting can encourage us to shoot too quickly and, consequently, to lose the time saved on the search for the right framing, to finish the composition of the image during the development.
 If we add to this the exceptional quality of the raw photo of modern cameras, we can say that software cropping is part of contemporary photographic practice.

 Some photographers believe that THE photo is the result of the precise frame captured at the right moment (Henri Cartier-Bresson spoke of the decisive moment).
 They refrain from cropping and limit their releases.
-This is an irrelevant subject here but a very real controversy.
-It is certainly a very formative exercise.
+This is an irrelevant comment here but a real controversy.
+It is certainly a formative exercise.

 Associated with cropping, the composition of the image is essential.
 The care given to the latter leads de facto to a controlled frame that the photographer decides at the time of shooting, e.g. anticipating the 16:9 format by using a camera delivering photos with a 4:3 ratio.
 In front of his screen, he will constrain this ratio as he had envisaged it.